HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

     For information about possible configuration settings in Resource Environment Providers, refer to the [Resource Environment Providers](#resource-environment-providers) section.

-12. Import the source server base content into the HCL Portal server in the container:
+12. Import the source server base content into the HCL Portal server in the container.

     -   OpenShift: